alper/alpernl/content/posts/necessities-for-digital-magazines/index.md

 ### Toolmaker and platform

-Being a more technically inclined ((And interested in open platforms.)), I'm very interested which platform will be used for these publications.
+Being a more technically inclined [^1], I'm very interested which platform will be used for these publications.
 Right now two obvious contenders would be:

 - A [Flash/AIR](http://www.adobe.com/products/air/) version which is not very hopeful from an openness point of view.
 And also what we've seen from the current Flash web magazines and applications, the user experience will probable be nothing to write home about (page turn animations anybody?).
   If the current state of Flash on the iPhone is an indication, Apple will not allow this.